 The effectiveness of Halliburton's internal control over financial reporting as of December 31, 2015 has been audited by KPMG LLP, an independent registered public accounting firm, as stated in their report that is included herein.

 by

 /s/ David J. Lesar

-David J. Lesar

-/s/ Christian A. Garcia
+David J. Lesar Chairman of the Board and Chief Executive Officer /s/ Christian A. Garcia